-This competency-based course is one of the two designed for computer-aided design (CAD).
-It provides students with project-based experiences in architectural CAD.
-Technical instruction includes an orientation, workplace safety policies and procedures, trade mathematics, and employability skills.
-Emphasis is placed on architectural terminology, design standards, and methods.
-Drawing construction with CAD focuses on architectural drafting based on conventional techniques that range from basic to intermediate and advanced levels.
+This competency-based course is one of two designed for computer-aided design (CAD).
+It provides students with projectbased experiences in mechanical CAD.
+Technical instruction includes an introduction and reviews of workplace safety policies and procedures, resource management, and employability skills.
+Emphasis is placed on mechanical terminology, design, and methods.
+Drawing construction with CAD focuses on mechanical drafting based on conventional techniques that range from basic to intermediate and advanced levels.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.